huggingface/flux-fast/README.md

 **Updates**

+**July 1, 2025**: This repository now supports AMD MI300X GPUs using AITER kernels [(PR)](https://github.com/huggingface/flux-fast/pull/10).
+The README has been updated to provide instructions on how to run on AMD GPUs.

 **June 28, 2025**: This repository now supports [Flux.1 Kontext Dev](https://hf.co/black-forest-labs/FLUX.1-Kontext-dev).
 We enabled ~2.5x speedup on it.
 Check out [this section](#flux1-kontext-dev) for more details.

 ## Results